On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

 To conclude the proof, let us observe that equality in \eqref{eq:bandlevy} clearly holds if $\mathcal{G}$ is a symmetric necklace, as it becomes clear considering the Rayleigh quotient of such a graph, which by homogeneity reduces to that of an individual interval of half length.

-Conversely, let for a given eigenfunction $\psi_2$ equality in \eqref{eq:bandlevy} hold: up to shortening $\Graph$ we can without loss of generality assume $\psi_2$ to vanish only on a Lebesgue zero set.
-Then the support $\mathcal{G}_\pm$ of the positive/negative part of $\psi_2$ satisfies $|\mathcal{G}_\pm|=L/2$.
+Conversely, let equality in \eqref{eq:bandlevy} hold for a given eigenfunction $\psi_2$; up to shortening $\Graph$ we can without loss of generality assume $\psi_2$ to vanish only on a Lebesgue zero set.
+Then the support $\mathcal{G}_\pm$ of the positive/negative part of $\psi_2$ satisfies $|\mathcal{G}_\pm|=|\mGraph|/2$.
 Now, because the increasing rearrangement $\psi_2^*$ of $\psi_2$ satisfies

 we deduce as above that $n(t)=\eta=2$ for a.e.\ $t\in [0,\max \psi]$.
-Thus, up to an exceptional (Lebesgue null) set, $\mathcal{G}$ must consist of two paths representing the pre-images of the set $(\min \psi_2,\max\psi_2)$.
+Thus, up to a null set, $\mathcal{G}$ must consist of two paths representing the pre-images of the set $(\min \psi_2,\max\psi_2)$.
 This is only possible if $\mathcal{G}$ is a (possibly degenerate) symmetric necklace.
 Furthermore, any two parallel edges must have equal length: as we have already remarked in Lemma~\ref{LemmaSymmetrisation}, because we are assuming equality in~\eqref{eq:symmetrisation} we necessarily have $|\psi'_2(x)| = |\psi'_2(y)|$ for any $x$ and $y$ in the same level set $\psi_2^{-1}(t)$.
 We conclude that $\psi_2$ is identical along the two paths, hence the paths have the same length. \end{proof}